I look forward to Spring in Lexington.

 It’s always a miracle.
 I wouldn’t miss it for the world…and never have.

 First of all, it’s stupidly green…to my constant delight.
 My lawn needs mowing every fifteen minutes.
 My trumpet vine hedge shouts “GREEN” to the sky and defies any attempt to pacify it.
-Every tree simultaneously erupts in a kind of chemical warfare, turning noses red, squeezing eyes shut, and sparking a drumroll of non-contagious, but orbit-achieving sneezes in most of the population.
+Every tree simultaneously erupts in a kind of chemical warfare, turning noses red, squeezing eyes shut, and sparking a drumroll of non-contagious, but orbit-achieving sneezes in much of the population.

 And then, we have this horse race nearby.
 Maybe you’ve heard of it.
 It’s cool – 143 years cool.

 But after mowing the lawn, whacking on the trumpet, sneezing, avoiding mint juleps & poison ivy, weeping no more, and the two minute frenetic bewilderment of a herd of beautiful animals I’ve never heard of stampeding to a measure of glory likely to be forgotten in a couple of weeks…what then?